MySQL VAR_POP is one of the Aggregate Function, which calculates the Standard Variance of total records (or rows)

-In this article, we show you, How to write VARIANCE, VAR_POP functions in MySQL to calculate the standard Variance with example.
-For this, We are going to use the below-shown data.
+In this article, we show you, How to write VARIANCE, VAR_POP functions to calculate the standard Variance with example.
+For this, We are going to use the below-shown MySQL data.

 MySQL VAR_POP Example

 The VARIANCE, VAR_POP functions returns the Standard Variance of the total number of records present in the specified column.
 For example, below query will calculate the Standard Variance of total records present in Yearly_Income from Customer details table.

 -- MySQL VARIANCE example SELECT VARIANCE(Yearly_Income) AS `Standard income Variance` FROM customerdetails; -- MySQL VAR_POP example SELECT VAR_POP(Yearly_Income) AS `Standard income Variance` FROM customerdetails;